Flat Fee Agreements Between Attorney and Client

-Flat fee rate agreements are different from hourly rate once because flat fee agreements include one fee that covers a specific scope of services.
+Flat fee rate agreements are different from those with an hourly rate because flat fee agreements include one fee that covers a specific scope of services.

-We believe flat fee agreements work best on simple cases where it is unlikely the case will involve significant other work outside of the flat fee work.
+Flat fee agreements work best when it is unlikely the case will involve significant other work outside of the flat fee work.
 For example, if there is already a divorce judgment and there is a simple request for order for modification of parenting time that does not involve complex or highly contested issues, that request for order may be a good candidate for a flat fee quote.

 A client should always insist that any flat fee quote be placed in writing and/or a specific retainer agreement be presented to the client which lays out the nature and extent of the flat fee services.